 Water Metering System Upgrade to Advanced Metering

-In June of 2019, the District began work to upgrade our water metering system (comprised of approximately 16,000 water meters) to Intelligent Metering (i-meters).
+In June of 2019, the District began work to upgrade our water metering system (comprised of approximately 16,000 water meters) to i-meters.
 The project allows for the electronic collection and transmission of daily and hourly water consumption data and leak alerts to the District for billing and customer service purposes.
 Additionally, the data is now available to most customers through the WaterSmart Customer Portal, providing more frequent usage information, tools to help them better manage their water use and bills, and near real-time notification of leaks.

 The final component of the project is the installation of the metering system's communications equipment (i.e. base stations and repeater antennas) which utilize radio frequency transmission to receive usage data from the meter's electronic register and convey it to the District.
 Communications equipment will primarily be installed on District-owned sites, or on utility poles.